 The tests specified in para.
 A.3.1 through para.
-A.3.3 (except A.3.2.2.3, antenna tests) are performed after the beacon under test, while turned off (except for ELT(DT)s which shall be in the ARMED mode), has stabilized for a minimum of 2 hours at laboratory ambient temperature, at the specified minimum operating temperature, and at the maximum operating temperature.
+A.3.3 (except A.3.2.3, antenna tests) are performed after the beacon under test, while turned off (except for ELT(DT)s which shall be in the ARMED mode), has stabilized for a minimum of 2 hours at laboratory ambient temperature, at the specified minimum operating temperature, and at the maximum operating temperature.
 Except for testing in the self-test mode (per paragraph A.3.6), the beacon is then allowed to operate for 15 minutes before measurements are started, except for ELT(DT)s, for which measurements shall commence immediately after the ELT(DT) has been activated.
 The following parameters shall be measured at each of the three constant temperatures:

 - a) transmitter power output, per para.
-A.3.2.2 (except A.3.2.2.3 antenna tests); - b) digital message, per para.
+A.3.2.2 (except A.3.2.3 antenna tests); - b) digital message, per para.
 A.3.1.4; - c) digital message generator, per para.
-A.3.1, A.3.1.1, A.3.1.2 and A.3.1.3; - d) modulation, per para.
-A.3.2.3;
+A.3.1, A.3.1.1, A.3.1.2 and A.3.1.3;